 SCCM third-party software updates are discussed several times in this blog.
 In this post, you will learn how Patch My PC Publishing service can help to automate application creation and update in SCCM.

 I will go through the features of Patch My PC Review.

 Download the Patch My PC publishing service tool.
 Let’s check out the System Requirements for Patch My PC publishing tool:

 - This tool must be Installed on the top-most WSUS/SUP

 - Windows Server 2012

 - Windows Server 2016

 - Windows Server 2019

-Installation is straight forward, and I would recommend going through the default settings.
-I’m not going to go through the step by step configuration because it’s well documented in Patch My PC’s official documentation here.
+Installation is straightforward, and I would recommend going through the default settings.
+I’m not going to go through the step-by-step configuration because it’s well documented in Patch My PC’s official documentation.